dotnet/docs-maui/docs/user-interface/graphics/paint.md

 The <xref:Microsoft.Maui.Graphics.PaintGradientStop> class defines the following properties:

-- <xref:Microsoft.Maui.Graphics.PaintGradientStop.Color>, of type `Color`, which represents the color of the gradient stop.
+- <xref:Microsoft.Maui.Graphics.PaintGradientStop.Color>, of type <xref:Microsoft.Maui.Graphics.Color>, which represents the color of the gradient stop.
 - <xref:Microsoft.Maui.Graphics.PaintGradientStop.Offset>, of type `float`, which represents the location of the gradient stop within the gradient vector.
 Valid values are in the range 0.0-1.0.
 The closer this value is to 0, the closer the color is to the start of the gradient.
 Similarly, the closer this value is to 1, the closer the color is to the end of the gradient.

 > [!IMPORTANT]